pderaaij/research-intrapreneurship/thesis/chapter-3.md

 ## 3.1 Research design

 A descriptive research design is being used for this study.
 Collecting the data will be done utilising diary studies.
 Two primary reasons lead to the practice of using diary studies.
 First of all, diary studies are helpful to collect data on working environment characteristics that are subject to fluctuations [@bakker2014].
 Secondly, using diary studies help to prevent common rater bias, a pronounced effect in PE-fit studies [@kristof2005].
 Common rater bias are conscious or unconscious tendencies that affect supplied ratings.
-By using a diary study, and thus collecting responses on multiple days this bias can be prevented.
+By using a diary study, and thus collecting responses on multiple days, this bias can be prevented.
 The developed hypothesis are concerned about the relationships of fluctuating states and are typical research questions to be answered by a diary study [@ohly2010].

 As psychological safety is primarily a team construct [@edmondson1999] and getting to intrapreneurial outcomes is a team effort, the research design is focused on team behaviour as well.
 Teams are asked to collect data during a sprint.
 Sprints are a fixed period of time in which a teams tries to fulfil their commitments to work items, promised at the start of the sprint.
 The concept of sprints are part of Scrum, an agile methodology of work.
 Typically, sprints last for two weeks.
 When a sprint starts for the team, the data collection period starts as well.